si13b/brutetime/README.md

 * Key size: 20bits
 ```

+Keep the Encrypted Text (ciphertext) safe for later decryption.
+KeePass or LastPass is good for this.

 You may want to clear your terminal history at this point to avoid secret retrieval via reverse lookup etc.

 ### Decrypting (brute forcing) a value

-Using the cypher from the previous example:
+Using the ciphertext from the previous example:

 ```
 node brutetime.js decrypt 3b50e6340e5477a5ba8ff4456d53a456 --size 24